tigerfarm/arduino/Altair101/Processor/README.md

 <img width="360px"  src="StopRunStepWait01a.jpg"/>

-I have a sample program that can read and write from/to an SD card using the SD card module.
-+ I need to integrate it so that the processor program can save programs to the SD card and load programs from the SD card.

-Programs can be run on the processor development board.
 Processor optional instruction codes, opcodes, that are programed and tested:
 + JMP opcode is octal 303.
 + NOP opcode is octal 000.